jiaxililearn/face_recognition_serverside/README.md

 # face_recognition_serverside
-serverside supports for face recognition in Python
+serverside supports for face recognition in Python.
+Using Torch as subprocess.